Premforreal/Password-Strength-Checker/README.md

-# Password-Strength-Checker
+## Password-Strength-Checker
-Passwords should contain:
+A good password should contain:
 ---------------
 - Lowercase & Uppercase letters
 - Number (0-9)